Indoor Lighting

 Colour TempColour Temperature

-2700K–3000K (warm white) is most flattering for skin tones and creates a spa-like atmosphere.
-Avoid cool white (4000K+) in bathrooms — it tends to feel clinical and unflattering under bright ceiling light.
+2700K–4000K is most flattering for skin tones and creates a spa-like atmosphere.
+Avoid cool white (5000K+) in bathrooms — it tends to feel clinical and unflattering under bright ceiling light.

 DimmingDimmer Switches & Bathroom Lighting